Amar2Kk/Amar2Kk/README.md

 a Full-stack Web Developer
 --------------------------

-I've been learning to code for 2 years, after switching careers.
-I started with learning web development, but have really found a passion for IOS development.
+Full Stack Web Developer with a strong background in front-end development, including HTML, CSS, JavaScript, TypeScript, React.js, and Next.js.
+Proficient in crafting sleek UIs with TailwindCSS.
+Backend skills include Node.js and Express.js, with proficiency in database management using MongoDB and MySQL.

-* 🌍  I'm based in Cairo
+* 🌍  I'm based in Cairo, EG
 * 🖥️  See my portfolio at [ammarabbas.com](http://www.ammarabbas.com)
-* ✉️  You can contact me at [dev@ammarabbas.com](mailto:dev@ammarabbas.com)
+* ✉️  You can contact me at [amarabas9733@@gmail.com](mailto:amarabas9733@@gmail.com)
 * 🚀  I'm currently working on [a Discord Clone](http://github.com/Amar2Kk/Ziscord)
-* 🧠  I'm learning Mobile IOS development, Algorithms and Data structures
+* 🧠  I'm learning Algorithms and Data structures, Mobile IOS development(swift)
 * 🤝  I'm open to collaborating on web application projects
 * ⚡  I love Video Games